-All you need to do is drag and drop your video to your timeline, select the Transition tab on the left sidebar then drag a transition onto the timeline.
+Spice up your videos by adding fun transitions with Clipchamp.
+All you need to do is drag and drop your video to your timeline, select the transition tab on the toolbar, then drag a transition onto the timeline.

 How to add a transition